What are the Best Majors at Brown?

 Only five percent of those who applied were chosen to join the Class of 2026 at the university.
 Therefore, in order for students to give themselves the best possible opportunity of getting into Brown University, they need to schedule time in their schedules to prepare and refine their applications.

-Although we’re trying to know “What are the best majors at Brown?”, Brown University is an excellent choice for students who have high standardized test scores and solid academic backgrounds; yet, the college also places a significant emphasis on the liberal arts and humanities.
+Brown University is an excellent choice for students with high standardized test scores and solid academic backgrounds; yet, the college also significantly emphasizes the liberal arts and humanities.
 Not only should your application appropriately reflect your academic achievements, but it should also clearly express your enthusiasm for the arts and humanities.
 Make it a point to connect the dots between the things you’ve achieved academically, the things you’ve done for your community, and the things you’ve enjoyed doing outside of school to paint a complete picture of who you are.

-Though we’re trying to know “What are the best majors at Brown?”, if you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process
+Want to learn more about choosing the best majors at Brown?
+Or do you need help putting the finishing touches on your college applications?
+At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.